teamstarter/gsg-boilerplate-typescript/README.md

 $ yarn dev
 ```

-The app is running on http://locahost:3000.
-You can test it
+You can then test the app at this address: http://locahost:3000.

 ## The Server

-It is a node server written in Typescript.
-The server generates a GraphQL schema.
-It only declares basic queries and subscriptions to keep it simple.
+It's a node server written in Typescript.
+It generates a GraphQL schema based on a few declarations of queries, mutations and subscriptions.

 ```typescript
 graphqlSchemaDeclaration.task = {